evadne/gemini-notes/README.md

 4. Reboot.
 5. Undo any wm tweaks as previously done.

-Re-flash original bootloader from Planet if/when they add this as a switch in their own ROM.
+Re-flash original bootloader from Planet if/when they add this as a switch in their own ROM and the non-rooted version has been checked to be clean.

+### Forest Wallpaper

+I have filed a bug with the author of Forest Wallpaper w.r.t. the following issue, when it happens the device gets hot:

+    MALI    : gles_state_set_error_internal:75: [MALI] GLES ctx: 0x7775b22688, error code:0x502
+    MALI    : gles_state_set_error_internal:76: [MALI] GLES error info: the size of the uniform variable declared in the shader does not match the size indicated by the glUniform command

+Disabling the “Stars” layer in Forest fixes the problem.

 ## System Customisation